pentandra/lifepreserver/content/blog/freedom-and-open-access/index.markdown

 the [Research Works Act](http://en.wikipedia.org/wiki/Research_Works_Act).[^RWA] This act would prohibit any federal agency from mandating open access without the consent of the publishers, in effect, giving publishers complete control to restrict public access to all publicly-funded research.
-Oh, and also telling the government to get out.
+Oh, not letting the government have a say in the research we paid for.
 This is complete troll-like behavior.
-The public has paid for this bridge and the publishers want to make a profit off of anyone who crosses.
+The public has paid for this bridge and the publishers want to make a profit off of anyone who crosses, and they act as if they are entitled to do it.

 C'mon, publishers, are you so comfortable with your presses that you require legislation to enforce your business model?
 There are